-Read, adhere to, and promote the procedures outlined in the Safer Use of Technology policy, Acceptable Use Agreements and other relevant school policies and guidance.

-- Take responsibility for the security of school systems and the data they use, or have access to. - Model safe, responsible, and professional behaviours in their own use of technology. - check websites thoroughly, and tools and apps for suitability before use in the classroom or recommending for use at home. - Embed online safety in their teaching and other school activities. - Supervise, guide, and monitor students carefully when engaged in activities involving online technology (including extra-curricular and extended school activities if relevant). - Have an up-to-date awareness of a range of online safety issues and how they may be experienced by the children in their care. - Identify online safety concerns and take appropriate action by reporting to the DSL / IT technician. - Have a good understanding of the filtering and monitoring arrangements in place at the school. - Flag inappropriate websites to the IT technician and DSL; and - Attend and complete all mandatory training.
+- Read, adhere to, and promote the procedures outlined in the Safer Use of Technology policy, Acceptable Use Agreements and other relevant school policies and guidance. - Take responsibility for the security of school systems and the data they use or have access to. - Model safe, responsible, and professional behaviours in their own use of technology. - check websites thoroughly, and tools and apps for suitability before use in the classroom or recommending for use at home. - Embed online safety in their teaching and other school activities. - Use age-appropriate language and visual aids to explain concepts, where necessary - Supervise, guide, and monitor students carefully when engaged in activities involving online technology (including extra-curricular and extended school activities if relevant). - Have an up-to-date awareness of a range of online safety issues and how they may be experienced by the children in their care. - Identify online safety concerns and take appropriate action by reporting to the DSL / IT technician. - Have a good understanding of the filtering and monitoring arrangements in place at the school. - Flag inappropriate websites to the IT technician and DSL; and - Attend and complete all mandatory training.